demodeveloperlab/innerknowing/content/_index.md

         Perceptions Patterns
       </p>
       <p class="mb-1 text-muted">
-        I will find commmon patterns and characteristics in my past, present and future glimpses of inner knowing.
+        I am finding common patterns and characteristics in my glimpses of my inner knowing in the past, present, and future.
       </p>
     </div>
   </div>